simonambridge/SparkSensorData/README.md

 ~/SparkSensorData
 ```

-Test that you can build the package from the command line using **sbt**:
+In one window check that you can build the package from the command line using **sbt**:
 ```
 $ sbt package
 [info] Loading project definition from /home/dse/Simon-demo/project